Charleston Maritime Injury Lawyer

 However, the owner of the vessel is not required to furnish an accident-free ship.
 A vessel owner is not called on to have the best parts and equipment, or the finest of crews, but is required to have what is reasonably proper and suitable for its intended use, and a crew that is reasonably competent and adequate.”

 When accidents happen on navigable waters—whether it involves recreational boats or commercial vessels—maritime laws typically govern.
 Unless you have in-depth knowledge of these laws, it’s crucial to hire a lawyer who can help.
 The attorneys at Bowen Painter Trial Lawyers are here for you.
-Contact us today to schedule a free consultation.
+Contact a Charleston maritime injury attorney today to schedule a free consultation.